History of San Diego: Captures of San Diego

 During the Mexican–American War, the city of San Diego changed hands multiple times in 1846.
 Initially, American forces, including the USS Cyane and the California Battalion, captured the city in late July, raising the American flag over the pueblo.
 Many local Mexicans were divided as many of them welcomed the American occupation due to their disapproval of the Mexican administration of Alta California.
+José Antonio Estudillo retired to El Cajon, and declared himself neutral during the war.

-The situation shifted after a revolt in Los Angeles on September 27, 1846, led by Captain José María Flores.
-In early October, Francisco Rico and Serbulo Varela, with a contingent of fifty men, approached San Diego to reclaim it.
+The situation shifted after a revolt in Los Angeles on September 27, 1846.
+In early October, Serbulo Varela, with a contingent of fifty men (originally led by Francisco Rico (who was recalled back to Los Angeles)), approached San Diego to reclaim it.
 The small American garrison, under Captains Ezekiel Merritt and John Bidwell, evacuated the town, fearing they would be overrun.
-The Americans and their allies boarded the whaling ship Stonington, while some local residents, including José Antonio Estudillo, declared neutrality.
+The Americans and their allies boarded the whaling ship Stonington.
+Some local residents declared neutrality.
 The Californios regained control without conflict.

 On October 24, 1846, American forces returned to recapture San Diego.
 An American soldier spiked the Mexican cannons on Presidio Hill, allowing American volunteers to retake the city after a brief skirmish.
 The Mexican flag was lowered, but María Antonia Machado famously prevented it from being desecrated.
 American forces faced a siege beginning October 26, when Captain Leonardo Cota and Ramón Carrillo arrived with 100 men.
-The Americans, reinforced by Commodore Stockton's troops, were besieged within the pueblo, with frequent skirmishes occurring.
+The Americans, reinforced by Commodore Stockton's troops and the USS Congress, retook San Diego in Early November.
+The Stonington then departed to Ensenada dropping off a force led by Captain Samuel Gibson, who returned overland with supplies.

 The Californios, led by figures such as José Antonio Carrillo, harassed the American positions, even attempting to starve them out by controlling local resources and blocking supply routes.

-The situation in San Diego was tense, with the besieged Americans constructing defenses and enduring nightly sniper fire.
+Fighting occurred in late November driving California forces off of Presidio hill, renaming the presidio Fort Stockton.
+According to Californio accounts, the situation in San Diego was tense.
+The besieged Americans constructed defenses and enduring nightly sniper fire.
 Despite efforts to secure provisions, including a failed attempt to capture cattle, the Americans remained largely trapped.
 The siege continued until early December, when news of General Stephen Kearney’s approaching dragoons led to a coordinated effort to relieve the town.
-By the end of 1846, American control was secured with the arrival of reinforcements from the USS Congress.

 Battle of San Pasqual

-The Americans met the Mexican and Californio armies in the Battle of San Pasqual in December, and were defeated, making it the only American defeat in the war.
+The Americans fought the Californio in the Battle of San Pasqual in December, with both sides claiming victory.
 Following events near San Gabriel in early January 1847, peace returned to California.